matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

           (if to-process (reduce step r to-process) r))))))
 {% endcodeblock %}

 Let's go through this line by line.
 We have a (private) function named **streaming-buffer** that does not take any arguments.
 It returns a function that accepts the step function.
 This step function is the function that will be applied to every step from then on.
-This function then first creates the local state as an atom[^3] which we will use as a buffer to store incomplete tweet fragments[^4].
+This function then first creates the local state as an atom[^3] which we will use as a buffer to store incomplete tweet fragments.
+It is worth noting that we don't have to use **atoms** here if we want to squeeze out the last bit of performance but I find it simpler to not introduce another yet concept unless strictly necessary[^4].
 Next, this function returns another function which accepts two parameters, r for result and x for the current data item (in this case the - potentially incomplete - chunk).

 In the first line of the let binding, we use the **[-> (thread-first)](http://clojuredocs.org/clojure.core/-%3E)** macro.
 This macro makes the code more legible by simply passing the result of each function call as the first argument of the next function.
 Here, specifically, we **1)** concatenate the buffer with the new chunk, **2)** add newlines where missing[^5], and **3)** split the string into a sequence on the line breaks.